AnnieFiB/webportfolio/_posts/2025-04-17-building-a-sales-intelligence-pipeline-from-oltp-etl-to-data-insights.md

 - PostgreSQL is installed and running
 - The `pg_restore` tool is available in your terminal
-- You know the PostgreSQL username and have appropriate access
+- You know the PostgreSQL username (postgres) and have appropriate access

 ```bash
 pg_restore -U your_user -C -d postgres retailx_backup_2024_04_17.backup